timarkh/tsakorpus/docs/data_model.rst

 Style spans
 -----------

-The baseline of the sentence may contain segments that should be displayed in a style other than the default, e.g. in italics or in superscript.
+The baseline of the sentence may contain :doc:`style spans </styles>`, i.e. segments that should be displayed in a style other than the default, e.g. in italics or in superscript.
 Each dictionary in the ``style_spans`` list represents one such segment.
 It looks like this:

 .. code-block:: javascript
   :linenos: